2020 IPEG & ESPES Abstract Submission Information

 - The word limit for written abstract submissions is 500-words.

 - A maximum of one (1) Image may be included in the written abstract.
-Images must be no larger than 1MB in file size, and the width of the image may be no larger than 900 pixels wide by 900 pixels high.
+Images must be no larger than 1MB in file size, and the width of the image may be no larger than 900 pixels wide.

 - Tables may be included in the abstract submission but will go against the abstract’s 500-word limit.